aws/aws-fpga/sdk/linux_kernel_drivers/edma/README.md

 If the developer wants to issue `read()/pread()` from an address range that was previously written, the developer should issue `fsync()` to ensure the intermediate write buffer is flushed to the FPGA before the read is executed.

 `fsync()` waits between 1-4 seconds for all pending DMA write transaction to complete, and returns EIO if not all transactions are completed.
-In EIO is returned, the FPGA and EDMA driver are left in unknown state, linux `dmesg` log service could have additional debug infromation.
+In EIO is returned, the FPGA and EDMA driver are left in unknown state, linux `dmesg` log service could have additional debug information.

 <a name="seek"></a>
 ## Seek API

-The EDMA driver implements the standard `lseek()` Linux/POSIX system call, which modifies the chararcter device file position.
-The porition is used in `read()`/`write()` to point the FPGA memory space.
+The EDMA driver implements the standard `lseek()` Linux/POSIX system call, which modifies the character device file position.
+The position is used in `read()`/`write()` to point the FPGA memory space.

 **WARNING: ** Calling `lseek()` without proper locking is prone to errors, as concurrent/multi-threaded design could call `lseek()` concurrently and without an atomic follow up with `read()/write()`.